-Saint Charbel's Hidden Life « Catholic Insight
+Saint Charbel's Holy Hidden Life « Catholic Insight

-God often works through hidden ways, and those who live a hidden life – amare nesciri, as Saint Philip Neri was wont to say, ‘love to be unknown’.
+God often works through hidden ways, and those who live a hidden life.
+Amare nesciri, as Saint Philip Neri was wont to say, ‘love to be unknown‘.
 Behind the noise of the world, the saints are sowing the seeds of the kingdom, and one of the most ‘invisible’ of them all was the priest-hermit Saint Charbel Maklouf (+1898) whose life was an icon of ascetic, chaste, humble, monastic sanctity, spent in a desert monastery in Lebanon, praying and sacrificing for the world and for souls.
-Saint Charbel’s life was completely devoted to God from his early youth, fruitful far beyond what our limited senses can tell us, the ‘hundred fold’ of which Christ speaks in the Gospel.
+Saint Charbel’s devoted himself completely to God from his early youth, fruitful far beyond what our limited senses can tell us, the ‘hundred fold’ of which Christ speaks in the Gospel.

 As today’s Office of Readings has it: